Fearmongering

 That’s the story that’s being told.

-As we grow up we must learn not to play the victim card, which allows us to get out of our responsibility as adults and as citizens.
+As we grow up, an important part of maturing is taking responsibility for our own lives rather than blaming others.
+We must learn not to play the victim card, which allows us to get out of our responsibility as adults and as citizens.

 The stories we tell ourselves will determine our outlook on life.